willwybrow/counters-and-cards/rules.md

 # Counters and Cards

+Counters and Cards, or, C&C, is a replacement for a character sheet feature within the WyCor RPG system.
+It was created with the following intentions:
+- Make encounters less predictable by mixing up the actions available to a character
+- Express character progression in a more tangible way by adding new cards to a deck instead of just incrementing numbers
+- Stave off analysis paralysis on higher-level characters by restricting the available choices at any given moment

 ## Setup

 ### Table Setup

-Each player has a conceptual play space directly in front of them which we will call the *table*.
+Each player has a conceptual play space directly in front of them, called the *table*.

 Each player has a *hand* of cards that they literally hold.

-Cards placed face-up on the table are considered to be *in-play*.
-A player may have a maximum of 7 cards in-play.

-A card may be *played*, meaning to place it from a player's hand into one of the player's 7 slots on the table.

-Some cards may or must be *equipped* or *attached* to other cards.
-These cards are also considered to be in-play, but do not count towards the limit of in-play cards.
+On the table is a zone for cards that are having an active effect on the game.
+We call such cards *in-play* cards.
+Each player has 7 slots for placing new cards into play from their hand.
+Some cards are played *equipped* or *attached* to other cards.
+These attached cards count as being in play for the purposes of determining active effects and available actions, but no not count towards the 7 slot limit.

+Also on the table is the *deck* containing the remainder of the player's available cards.
+This is placed face down and off to the side.
+The player will draw from the deck to place cards into their hand.

-Cards that have been expended, either because they are Class or Spell cards that are used once, or because they have a finite number of Uses per day, or because they've been discarded through some other effect, should be placed face-up into a single *discard pile*.
+Finally, each player has a *discard pile* of face up cards that are not in play.
+Cards that have been expended, either because they are Class or Spell cards that are used once, or because they have a finite number of Uses per day, or because they've been discarded through some other effect, should be placed face-up into this discard pile.

 ### Hand Setup

-At the start of your RPG *day*, shuffle all your cards into your deck and draw 7.
+At the start of your in-game *day*, shuffle all your cards into your deck and draw 7.

 If you do not draw any **Action** cards, shuffle all 7 cards back into the deck and draw 7 again.

+### Hand Resetting

+Between encounters, your character may, if it is safe to do so, take a *short rest*.
+Shuffle your current hand and any in-play Spell cards whose durations elapse during the rest, into your deck, then draw 7 cards.

+Between days, your character may take a *long rest*.
+Shuffle every card, including the discard pile, into your deck, then draw 7 cards.

 ## Gameplay

 ### Actions
 **Actions** may be performed by your character during a combat round.
-Each action has an action type that determines how long the action takes to perform (and therefore how many actions can be taken in a round):
+Each action has an action cost that determines how long the action takes to perform (and therefore how many actions can be taken in a round):
 - Standard
 - Move
 - Full-round